 “Democracy is when the Indigent, and not the men of property, are the rulers.” – Aristotle

 Abraham Lincoln once said, ‘Democracy is the government of the people, by the people and for the people.’
 Throughout the history of human civilization, we have lived through innumerable rulers, various governments and hundreds of wars.
 The sole thing that remained common throughout the history of politics is that the voice of the common public was never louder than when they held the right to vote.
-Let’s learn about the form of Government that entitles us to this right, i.e. Democracy, and what are the main features of Democracy.
+Let’s learn about the form of government that entitles us to this right, i.e. Democracy, and what are the main features of Democracy.

 This Blog Includes: